AI Models

 Breakthrough 2: agent loops are becoming products, not demos

 This is arguably the biggest visible shift.
 Last year, most teams experimented with chat interfaces and short-lived copilots.
 This year, the dominant pattern is long-running agents that plan, execute, retry, and verify.
-That is why Cursor Automations and Claude Code matter.
+That is why products like Cursor Automations and Claude Code matter.
 They are signals that the market is moving from model access to managed execution.

 For software teams, that changes the operational surface completely.
 A useful agent product needs memory between runs, scope control, tool contracts, and a review path when the output affects production systems.
-That is the same control problem we described in our AI pull request automation guide and our coding agent guardrails playbook.
-Agents become valuable only when teams trust the workflow around them.

 Breakthrough 3: architecture and compute are back in the spotlight

 It is easy to think the era of architectural novelty ended once scaling laws dominated the conversation.
 That is not what the current signal set suggests.
-The Interconnects discussion around OLMo Hybrid and future architectures points to a more open field again, where hybrid designs, post-training strategy, and inference economics all shape what products can ship by default.
+Hybrid designs, post-training strategy, and inference economics all shape what products can ship by default.
+Compute is not a background detail anymore.
+It is a feature.

 Breakthrough 4: the trust layer is being built in public